-- Accuracy of share based compensation expense The estimate of the ultimate expense arising from share based compensation plans is another critical accounting estimate.
+- Valuation of marketable securities and investments The Company recognizes marketable securities and investments at fair value.
+Fair value is determined on the basis of market prices from independent sources, if available.
+If there is no market price, then the fair value is determined by using valuation models with inputs derived from observable market data where possible but where observable data is not available, judgment is required to establish fair values. - Accuracy of share based compensation expense The estimate of the ultimate expense arising from share based compensation plans is another critical accounting estimate.
 There are several sources of uncertainty that need to be considered in the estimate of the share based compensation expense recorded by the Company.
 The ultimate expense is estimated by using a number of key assumptions such as the expected volatility of the share price, the dividends expected on the shares, the risk-free interest rate for the expected life of the option and future forfeiture rates.
-Further information on key assumptions including sensitivity analysis is included in note 12. - Operating environment of the Company Mongolia displays many characteristics of an emerging market including relatively high inflation and interest rates.
+Further information on key assumptions including sensitivity analysis is included in note 13. - Operating environment of the Company Mongolia displays many characteristics of an emerging market including relatively high inflation and interest rates.
 The tax and customs legislation in Mongolia is subject to varying interpretations and frequent changes.
 The future economic performance of Mongolia is tied to the continuing demand from China and global prices for commodities as well as being dependent upon the effectiveness of economic, financial and monetary measures undertaken by the Government of Mongolia together with tax, legal, regulatory and political developments.
 Management is unable to predict all developments that could have an impact on the Mongolian economy and consequently what effect, if any, they could have on the future financial position of the Company.